 Service, Regulatory Updates and Important Notifications

-Most workplaces, except for essential services and key economic sectors will be closed from April 7 to May 4, 2020.
-FedEx, as an essential service will be operating as per normal.
+The Singapore Government has implemented a nationwide “Circuit Breaker” to tackle the COVID-19 outbreak.
+FedEx, as an essential service will be operating as per normal during this time.
 We will continue to provide pick-up and delivery services.

 We are closely monitoring the situation and currently implementing our contingency plans designed to help us continue to operate and limit any impact to your business– all while keeping safety at the forefront.